Akashkarmokar/NGINX-Tutorial/README.md

 1 .
 Main:
     Here we can see the code of how you can setup NGINX with docker and docker compose.

 2 .
+Reverse Proxy:
+    Here we can see the code of how you can setup Reverse Proxy with Multiple instance of backend services

+2 .
 Load Balance:
     Here we can see the code of how you can setup NGINX for Load Balance